Harishma-M/city-live-weather-finder/README.md

 # City-live-weather-finder
-The City-Based Weather Forecasting Web Application uses HTML, CSS, and JavaScript with API integration to show real-time weather details like temperature, humidity, and conditions.
-Valid city names display results, while invalid entries return errors.
-It demonstrates API usage, dynamic data handling, and interactive web development.
+City Weather App Finder is a clean and responsive web application built using HTML, CSS, and JavaScript.
+Users can search for any city to view current weather conditions, temperature, humidity, wind speed, and hourly forecasts.
+The application integrates a weather API to deliver accurate real-time data while offering a modern, user-friendly interface suitable for desktop and mobile devices.

 # Welcome to [Harishma's](https://github.com/Harishma-M/) profile! <a href="https://github.com/Harishma-M/"> <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"></a>